History Master's Thesis Archived in Truman Presidential Library

 Lane's history master's thesis, a collection of oral histories of veterans that served during the Korean War (1950-1953), was accepted for archival in the prestigious Harry S. Truman Presidential Library & Museum in Independence, MO.

-A history buff since childhood, Lane’s interest in the Korean War stems from his uncle's service, while his interest in oral histories stems from his exposure to ethnographies in the anthropology program at The College at Brockport.
+A history buff since childhood, Lane’s interest in the Korean War stems from his uncle's service, while his interest in oral histories stems from his exposure to ethnographies in the anthropology program at SUNY Brockport.

 "For me, the human elements within history are the most appealing," said Lane.
 "I want to know how people lived in the past."